The Use of

 subject is already immobilized or not actively resisting.
 They offer a

-negligible probability of stunning, but do cause pain and burning of the skin.
+negligible probability of Diffused Pressure Striking, but do cause pain and burning of the skin.

 Those shocking devices which are "shot" from a distance are limited

 in the number of attempts that can be made in a short period of time.
 Their use

 requires follow-up medical attention.
 Thick clothing can dampen the desired